leopoldodonnell/gantry/Readme.md

 ### Gantry in Practice

 Running things from a terminal is pretty straight forward, you simply prefix the commands you would have run directly with the `gantry` script.
-You do have to be aware of the working directory needs to be shared with gantry and that gantry cannot *see* other files from your filesystem.
+You do have to be aware that the working directory needs to be shared with gantry and that gantry cannot *see* other files from your filesystem.
 If you're using the `gantry` script, it will share your current working directory.

 As mentioned above, other files, such as your AWS credentials, are made available by sharing them as volume mounts; you can use your default credentials (as is done by the `gantry` script), or you can specify a different path if needed.

-Things get interesting when you run gantry from within another docker container such as a `Jenkins` job spun up from the kubernetes plugin.
+Things get interesting when you run gantry from within another docker container such as when a `Jenkins` job is spun up from the kubernetes plugin.
 These containers can be kept pretty simple when using `gantry`.
 As is typical with most Jenkins jobs, it begins by pulling files into a workspace.
 These files then need to be made available to `gantry`.

 The Jenkins job is running in a container and gantry is also a container.
 Both may be mounting the host's docker socket to perform docker actions, so existing mounts that are mapped are relative to the host operating system.
-If you look at the `gantry` bach script there is a `-c` option that sets up gantry to handle this.
+If you look at the `gantry` bash script there is a `-c` option that sets up gantry to handle this.

 Here how you address this:

 First you make certain that the enclosing container, say the Jenkins executor, has a volume for its workspace directory.

+    VOLUMES [ '/workspace' ]

 Next gantry get's the container id...